|

 The findings indicate high prevalence of mistreatment of people with dementia (47%) and identified some patterns and characteristics that can alert others to the possibility that mistreatment is occurring.

-The ultimate goal of this project, Systems Analysis & Implementation Improving the Quality of Elder Abuse Data in California, is to improve the quality of state-wide data on elder abuse in California.
-The project is funded by the Archstone Foundation.
+The ultimate goal of this project, Systems Analysis & Implementation Improving the Quality of Elder Abuse Data in California, was to improve the quality of state-wide data on elder abuse in California.
+The project was funded by the Archstone Foundation.

 The projected rapid increase in the population of older Americans over the next 30 years raises the concern that the problem of elder mistreatment will grow at least as much and as fast.
 Although it is clear that the problem of elder mistreatment is already large – the best estimate is that one to two million older Americans are victims of mistreatment annually - most events are never reported.
 The personal costs are profound: not only do victims suffer from their injuries and losses, they are likely to die at an earlier age than elders who are not victims of mistreatment.